 Baker’s Blue Colorado Spruce is a great choice for suburban yards.
 The needles are a light, silvery blue that looks delightful in any landscape.
 Plus, this variety is smaller than the typical blue spruce, reaching a mature height of 20-30 feet while staying slender at 10-15 feet in width.
 The pyramid shape looks great as an accent tree.
 In larger properties, a grouping of 3 or 5 trees creates a winter refuge for birds and other wildlife.
 Baker’s Blue Colorado Spruce is cold hardy in USDA zones 3-7.

-A mugo pine is an excellent accent tree for smaller spaces.
-This dwarf evergreen tree can be used as a foundation plant near a house or an anchor plant in a perennial bed.
+A Mugo Pine is an excellent accent tree for smaller spaces.
+Use this dwarf evergreen tree as a foundation plant near a house or an anchor plant in a perennial bed.
 A mugo pine has a unique, mound-shaped growing habit that never gets bigger than 3-5 feet tall and about 8 feet wide.
 The needles maintain their dark green color all year long, and the tree grows well in zones 3-7.
-Mugo pine and Baker’s Blue Colorado Spruce can be purchased online at NatureHills.com.

 Many varieties of winterberry holly are available.
 Most winterberry shrubs such as ‘Winter Red’ grow up to 8 feet tall.
 But dwarf varieties like ‘Berry Poppins’ reach a maximum of 4 feet tall.
 Winterberries love wet soil, so plant it in the wettest spot in your landscape.